 This field is where you can begin to organize the documents that have been flying around your project since day one.
 Get the document ID down, the owner of the document and when that document was first issued.
-From there you need to note the last time the document was saved, which will insure you’ve got the most up-to-date data possible.
+From there you need to note the last time the document was saved, which will ensure you’ve got the most up-to-date data possible.
 Then, finally, write down the document name.
-All this information is critical to get on the road to closing these documents for good.
+All this information is critical to getting on the road to closing these documents for good.

 2. Document History